kyma-project/kyma/docs/05-technical-reference/ra-01-configuring-runtime.md

 Runtime Agent reports back to the Director the Runtime-specific [LabelDefinitions](https://github.com/kyma-incubator/compass/blob/master/docs/compass/03-04-labels.md#labeldefinitions), which represent Runtime configuration, together with their values.
 Runtime-specific LabelDefinitions are Event Gateway URL and Runtime Console URL.

-The data representation in Director is mapped to the data representation in Kyma as follows:
+The data mapping between Director and Kyma looks as follows:

 | **Director (Compass)**    | **Kyma**                  |
 |---------------------------|---------------------------|